 You may want to consider telling your boss or coworkers and your children's school principal about your situation.
-You should also provide them with a picture of your ex-partner so they know to watch out for them.
+You should also provide them with a picture of your ex-partner so they know to watch out for him.
 Consider changing the children's school altogether.

-Make sure all your banking information, bills, and accounts are in your name and change your address.
+accounts are in your name and change your address.
 Let the bank know you are no longer with your partner and ask them to set you up with a new account.
-Change your address so your mail goes to your new home instead of your old address where you can't access it safely.
+Change your address so your mail goes to your new home your address so your mail goes to your new home instead of your old address where you can't access it safely.